-505(b)(2).
+• 505(b)(2).
 We will seek initial approval of TOCOSOL Paclitaxel with a 505(b)(2) NDA submission, which will rely on the FDA's previous findings of safety and efficacy for Taxol (the reference paclitaxel product), supplemented by data supporting TOCOSOL Paclitaxel's safety and efficacy.
 The FDA's use of the 505(b) (2) mechanism is designed to streamline the NDA review process by not requiring duplicate work for active pharmaceutical ingredients that are already well known.
 As part of our regulatory strategy, we initiated a randomized crossover clinical pharmacology study in the fourth quarter of 2003, to compare the amount of paclitaxel exposure in the circulation over time after single doses of TOCOSOL Paclitaxel and Taxol, with both drugs given at 175 mg/m(2) every three weeks (the approved dosing regimen for Taxol).
 We completed patient enrollment in March 2004 and final data were available for analysis in September 2004.
 The data from this study indicate that TOCOSOL Paclitaxel delivers 67% higher exposure to free (unbound) paclitaxel, and 108% higher exposure to total (protein-bound and unbound) paclitaxel than an equal dose of Taxol.
 How this may or may not correlate to the efficacy of TOCOSOL Paclitaxel as compared to Taxol is yet to be proven in Phase 3 clinical testing.
-Sonus met with the FDA in December 2004, and based on preclinical and clinical data generated to date, the FDA indicate that it was appropriate for Sonus to conduct a single Phase 3 clinical trial that would be the basis for submission of a NDA for TOCOSOL Paclitaxel and result with Taxol Assessment ("SPA"), which was completed in June 2005.
-The Phase 3 study is comparing the results of the Phase 3 trial, under a Special Protocol Assessment ("SPA"), which was completed in June 2005.
+Sonus met with the FDA in December 2004, and based on preclinical and clinical data generated to date, the FDA indicated that it was appropriate for Sonus to conduct a single Phase 3 clinical trial that would be the basis for submission of a NDA for TOCOSOL Paclitaxel under the 505(b)(2) regulatory mechanism.
+The FDA and Sonus finalized the study design and plans for conducting and analyzing the results of the Phase 3 trial, under a Special Protocol Assessment ("SPA"), which was completed in June 2005.
 The Phase 3 study is comparing the safety and efficacy of TOCOSOL Paclitaxel administered weekly with Taxol administered weekly.